tskit-dev/tskit/docs/development.md

 You'll also need a "essential build" tools: a compiler (`gcc`) and a few other things (e.g., `make`).

-All Python development is managed using [uv](https://docs.astral.sh/uv/).
+All Python development is managed using [uv](https://docs.astral.sh/uv/), which takes the place of virtual/conda environments.
-It is not strictly necessary to use uv in order to make small changes, but the development workflows of all tskit-dev packages are organised around using uv, and therefore we strongly recommend using it.
+It is not strictly necessary to use uv in order to make small changes, but if you don't use it, you'll need to figure out how to install python dependencies on your own, and the development workflows of all tskit-dev packages are organised around using uv, and therefore we strongly recommend using it.
 Uv is straightforward to install, and not invasive (existing Python installations can be completely isolated if you don't use features like ``uv tool`` etc which update your